Welcome to the Infant Studies of Language and

 Doctoral Student

 Lissete is a doctoral student in the Developmental Psychology program at NYU Steinhardt.
 She received a B.A. and M.A. in Forensic Psychology from John Jay College.
-Her previous research examined language access in bilinguals utilizing event-related potentials (ERPs).
-Her current research interests include identifying how individual and societal factors affect the cognitive and linguistic functioning of bilinguals.
+Her previous research examined how cultural context and language ambiguity influence language selection and language access among Spanish-English bilinguals.
+Her current research examines how fluctuations in bilingual language exposure during infancy impact cognitive development.

 Maggie Zhang